What does your Toyota “want” when the maintenance required light comes on?

 The Toyota preventative maintenance plan includes four different types of services, which are repeated in a pattern.
 Small, medium, and two types of large services.
 The pattern is, two small services, a medium service, two more small services, then a big service.
 One of the big services is the 120K service, which is the biggest of all of the services.

-Toyota did something a little silly and the official recommendation is to change the motor oil and filter every 10,000 miles instead of every 5,000 miles.
+Toyota did something a little silly and for some years the official recommendation is to change the motor oil and filter every 10,000 miles instead of every 5,000 miles.
 So, at some dealerships a 5K service won’t include an oil change but the 10K service will.
 This is one of the problems with ToyotaCare.
 With the 5 free services, you’ll only get two oil changes.
 10,000 mile oil change intervals are a bad idea, so we’ve chosen to ignore Toyota’s guidance on this issue.
 We do the same service every 5,000 miles and always include oil and a new filter.

 What’s included with OUR VERSION OF a Toyota 5K Service?

-- Replace motor oil and oil filter
+- Replace motor oil

 - Check tire condition

 - Inspect the brakes

 - Check all the fluid levels for systems with a dipstick or view port

 Everything in the 5K service is included in every larger service as well.

 Toyota’s intermediate service – 15k / 45K / 75k /105k